rekliner/vscode-copy-path/README.md

-# Copy Path for Visual Studio Code
+# Copy Directory Path for Visual Studio Code

 - Copy the relative path from the current file to the selected file.
 - Copy the project path of a file or directory.